 Rat and mouse traps were once widespread in many homes infested with rats.
 However, as time passed, it was discovered that rat bait food was more efficient in eliminating these small pesky rodents.
-Nowadays, many individuals prefer to eradicate these rodents using rat killers or liquid rat poison.
+Nowadays, many individuals prefer to eradicate these rodents using rat killers or rat poison liquid.

-To assist you, we will discuss one effective method – the use of liquid rat poison.
+To assist you, we will discuss one effective method – the use of rat poison liquid.
 Poisons function well, even more so when mice are numerous and have developed an awareness of the trap and avoided it.

 In such situations, you have no choice but to employ poison to exterminate them.